FrancoisBlavoet/glide-wiki/Caching-and-Cache-Invalidation.md

 In some cases, you might want to integrate Glide with another persistence module.
 One example would be an app allowing its users to pin some content in order to make it available any time, even while offline.

-Glide does not make any special treatment for a specific key in its LRU cache, any medium can be evicted at any time.
-In order to implement this feature, it is necessary for Glide to interact with the module responsible for offline content (it's implementation is outside of Glide's scope).
+Glide does not make any special treatment for a specific key in its LRU cache, so any medium can be evicted at any time.
+This goes contrary to the pin feature.
+In order to implement it, it is necessary for Glide to interact with the module responsible for offline content (it's implementation is outside of Glide's scope).

-To do this, we need to rely on a [``MediaLoader``][16] which provides 2 [``DataFetchers``][17] :
+One way to accomplish this is to use a [``MediaLoader``][16] which provides 2 [``DataFetchers``][17] :

-* One that can interrogate the application's persistence module.
+* One that can interrogate the application's persistence module, in charge of handling pinned content.
 * One's that will make a network call if the first one fails.

 That way we implement the following request path :